enterosoft-com/unity-test-tasks/README.md

   - Position offset **Vector3(7,4.5,-4)**
   - Rotation **Vector3(30,-45,0)**
   - Smoothness effect can be added
-4. In [_Video 1_](https://drive.google.com/file/d/1bS-ooH_PQ0u9zm9nHMOl24CeLgS7SnyI/view?usp=share_link) it is shown how the final effect should look like (I added a few cubes in the background to show the movement)
+4. In [_Video_](https://drive.google.com/file/d/1bS-ooH_PQ0u9zm9nHMOl24CeLgS7SnyI/view?usp=share_link) it is shown how the final effect should look like (I added a few cubes in the background to show the movement)

 # Map building